mdn/content/files/en-us/web/css/layout_cookbook/card/index.md

 title: Card
 slug: Web/CSS/Layout_cookbook/Card
 page-type: guide
-browser-compat:
+browser-compat: css.properties.grid
-  - css.properties.grid-template-columns
-  - css.properties.grid-template-rows
 ---

 {{CSSRef}}

 This pattern is a list of "card" components with optional footers.
+A card contains a title, an image, a description or other content, and an attribution or footer, and is generally displayed within a collection of cards.

 ![Three card components in a row](cards.png)

 ## Requirements

-The card component can contain a variety of content, including a heading, image, content and a footer.
+Create a group of cards, with each card component containing a heading, image, content, and, optionally, a footer.

-Each card should be the same height, and footers should stick to the bottom of the card.
+Each card in the group of cards should be the same height.
+The optional card footer should stick to the bottom of the card.

-When added to a collection of cards, the cards should line up in two dimensions.
+The cards in the collection of cards should line up in two dimensions; both vertically and horizontally.

 ## Recipe